 The University of Auckland

-The University of Auckland is ranked 81 among the world’s top universities and is the only New Zealand university in the top 100.* We offer you the chance to gain an internationally recognised qualification from a top research-led university.
-We are currently ranked 36 in the world for social sciences and management, 28 for arts and humanities, 59 for engineering and technology, 70 for life sciences and medicine, and in the top 150 for natural sciences.*
+The University of Auckland is ranked 82 among the world’s top universities and is the only New Zealand university in the top 100.* We offer you the chance to gain an internationally recognised qualification from a top research-led university.
+We are currently ranked 36 in the world for social sciences and management, 20 for education, 24 for accounting and finance, 28 for arts and humanities, 40 for law, 68 for engineering and technology, and 62 for life sciences and medicine.*

 Many of our individual academic disciplines are ranked in the top 50 in the world, including archaeology (10); education (17); geography (29); law (29); English (31); psychology (36); accounting and nance (41); civil engineering (39); anthropology (41); nursing (41) and statistics (43).**